 HNWI Average Expenditure on Fine Art by Region 2024

-Analysis of High Net Worth Individual spending on fine art, decorative art, and antiques across major global markets in 2024.
-Mainland China dominates with average expenditure of $2,153,000, significantly outpacing Brazil ($1,039,000) and Japan ($439,000).
-Western markets show notably lower average spending, with the US at $38,000 and Switzerland at $37,000, reflecting different collecting patterns and market maturity.
+When you look at High Net Worth Individual spending on fine art, decorative art, and antiques across major global markets in 2024, one number jumps off the page.
+Mainland China dominates with average expenditure of $2,153,000, far outpacing Brazil at $1,039,000 and Japan at $439,000.
+Western markets sit at a completely different level, with the US averaging $38,000 and Switzerland $37,000, reflecting fundamentally different collecting patterns and market maturity.

 Leading Market